exasim-project/NeoFOAM/doc/basics/fields.rst

 The Field<ValueType> class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Field classes are the central elements for implementing a platform portable CFD framework.
+The Field class is the basic container class and is the central elements for implementing a platform portable CFD framework.
 Fields should allow to perform basic algebraic operations such as binary operations like the addition or subtraction of two fields, or scalar operations like the multiplication of a field with a scalar.

-In the following, we will explain the implementation details of the field operations using the additions operator as an example.
+In the following, some implementation details of the field operations are detailed using the additions operator as an example.
 The block of code below shows an example implementation of the addition operator.

 .. code-block:: cpp